adrianasupady/fafoom/README.md

     import fafoom

-## Examples of usage
+## Example of usage

-Three examples are provided with the source code in the examples folder:
+An implementation of a genetic algorithm is provided in the examples folder.
+Depending on the used parameter file following genetic algorithm based searches can be run:

-* genetic algorithm based search utilizing first-principles (FHI-aims required)
+* parameter_aims.txt for first-principles (FHI-aims required)
-* genetic algorithm based search utilizing force fields (force fields accessed from RDKit)
+* paremeter_ff.txt for force fields (force fields accessed from RDKit)
-* genetic algorithm based search utilizing first-principles via NWChem (NWChem required)
+* parameter_nwchem.txt for first-principles via NWChem (NWChem required)

 Get familiar with the provided manual to learn more about the tool and the parameters.